primeharbor/breaches.cloud/content/incidents/ftx/index.md

 author_url: "https://www.chrisfarris.com/"

 # These details are used to populate the Incident Index page.
-victim: "FTX's Depositors"
+victim: "FTX & it's creditors"
-incident_start_date: 2023-03-01
+incident_start_date: 2022-11-11
-incident_end_date: 2023-03-02
+incident_end_date: 2022-11-12
-disclosure_date: 2023-03-01
+disclosure_date: 2022-11-11
-final_status: "Perpetrator Plead Guilty"
+final_status: "Most of the FTX funds have not been recovered.
+Forensic analysis of FTX is ongoing."

 ---

-FTX, a crypto-currency exchange found itself in bankruptcy.
-At the moment of transition of leadership, over $400 million in crypto-currency was transferred out of FTX's wallets.
-During the unwinding process, the FTX trustee management discovered a number of poor cloud practices.
+FTX, a crypto-currency exchange, found itself in bankruptcy.
+At the moment of the leadership transition, over $400 million in crypto-currency was transferred from FTX's wallets.
+The FTX trustee management discovered many poor cloud practices during the unwinding process.

 <!--more--> <!-- This separates the synopsis from the main body -->